espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 When servicing an interrupt within an ISR, the interrupt need to explicitly cleared.
 To do so, set specific bits described as ``RMT.int_clr.val.chN_event_name`` and defined as a ``volatile struct`` in :component_file:`soc/{IDF_TARGET_PATH_NAME}/include/soc/rmt_struct.h`, where N is the RMT channel number [0, n] and the ``event_name`` is one of four events described above.

-If you do not need an ISR anymore, you can deregister it by calling a function :cpp:func:`rmt_isr_deregister`.
+If you do not need an ISR anymore, you can de-register it by calling a function :cpp:func:`rmt_isr_deregister`.

 .. warning::

-    It's not recommended for users to register an interrupt handler in their applications.
-RMT driver is highly dependent on interrupt, especially when doing transaction in a ping-pong way, so the driver itself has registered a default handler called ``rmt_driver_isr_default``.
+    :cpp:func:`rmt_isr_register` is provided as a public API by mistake.
+It's not recommended to use it directly.
+Even if you have registered a customized ISR handler with that, you still don't have the context of the RMT driver object.
+The driver has registered a dedicated ISR handler called ``rmt_driver_isr_default`` within :cpp:func:`rmt_driver_install`.

-    Instead, if what you want is to get a notification when transaction is done, go ahead with :cpp:func:`rmt_register_tx_end_callback`.
+    If you want to get a notification at some specific event (for example, "transaction done"), you can register callback functions like :cpp:func:`rmt_register_tx_end_callback`.

 Uninstall Driver